Astros vs. Brewers Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has collected 45 hits with nine doubles, seven home runs and 23 walks.
-He has driven in 33 runs with seven stolen bases.
+- Kyle Tucker has nine doubles, seven home runs, 24 walks and 33 RBI (46 total hits).
+He's also swiped seven bases.

 Tucker Recent Games